Trees for You

 TEP residential customers may order up to three 5-gallon shade trees for a discounted price of $5 each by logging into My Account.
 Please be certain of your selections as orders cannot be changed once placed and there are no exchanges.

 Depending on availability, customers may choose from a variety of seasonal, year-round and deciduous trees such as:

 Foothills palo verde

 Southern live oak

-TEP will notify you by email when your order is ready for pickup at one of these four participating nurseries:
+TEP will notify you by email when your order is ready for pickup at one of these participating nurseries:

 - Harlow Gardens, serving central and downtown Tucson

 - Rillito Nursery, serving northwest Tucson and Oro Valley